 Yin yoga is recommended for people who are chronically “stiff”, for athletes, and for anyone who wants to alleviate tight hips and low back pain.
 A consistent yin yoga practice will leave you feeling light, unencumbered, and relaxed.
 Yin yoga is a perfect complement to a vinyasa practice and students are surprised at its effect on the body and especially the mind.

-Think of this as slow flow vinyasa.
+Think of this as breath centered, slow flow vinyasa.
 Vinyasa krama yoga is an ancient practice of physical and spiritual development, and is a systematic method of practicing and adapting yoga for the individual.
 Krama is a Sanskrit word meaning “stages.”
 It is a step-by-step process involving the building in gradual stages toward a “peak” within a practice session.
 This progression can include asanas of increasing complexity or gradually building one’s breath capacity.
 The breath gives information to the mind about the body, the breath gives rhythm to the practice, and the breath identifies any problems and facilitates release.

 “By integrating the functions of mind, body, and breath. . .a practitioner will experience the real joy of yoga practice. . .Vinyasa krama yoga strictly follows the most complete definition of classical yoga.”